famoseagle/sweatshop/README.txt

-= wurque
+= sweat-shop

-* FIX (url)

 == DESCRIPTION:

-Sweatshop is a fork of Workling designed to work in environments outside of EventMachine like Passenger.
-It follows the same pattern as Workling with a few tweaks.
+Sweatshop is as simple asynchronous worker queue built on top of rabbitmq/ampq.
+Inspired by Workling, it follows some of the same patterns with a few tweaks.

 == FEATURES/PROBLEMS:

 * async message passing through amq
+* ability to group workers into specific queues
+* can work on webservers not running EventMachine like Passenger

 == SYNOPSIS: